Robert H. Smith (philanthropist): Jewish causes

-Smith's family also gave charitably to several Jewish communal causes in the greater Washington, DC, area, including the Charles E. Smith Life Communities, a senior housing and elder care campus in Rockville, Maryland, and the Charles E. Smith Jewish Day School, also in Rockville.
+Smith's family also gave charitably to several Jewish communal causes in the greater Washington, D.C., area, including the Charles E. Smith Life Communities, a senior housing and elder care campus in Rockville, Maryland, and the Charles E. Smith Jewish Day School, also in Rockville.
 Both organizations are named for Smith's father.

 He served as chairman of the board of governors at the Hebrew University of Jerusalem from 1981 to 1985 and was awarded an honorary doctorate degree in 1984.
 He served as president of the Washington D.C. chapter of the American Friends of the Hebrew University.

 The Robert H. Smith Faculty of Agriculture, Food and Environment was named for him due to his support.
 He was the primary funder for a project estimated at approximately 70 million dollars to enable the Faculty of Agriculture, Food and Environment to combat the growing challenge of the global food shortage.